therightstuff/aws-cdk-js-dev-guide/README.md

 #### Lambda Functions

-Lambda functions are defined in the `handlers`, and include the following samples:
+Lambda functions are defined in the `handlers` directory, and include the following samples:

-- simple: a stateless function
+- `simple`: a stateless function
-- layer: a function that uses packages in a lambda layer
+- `layer`: a function that uses packages in a lambda layer
-- documentdb: a function with handlers for storing and retrieving data
+- `documentdb`: a function with handlers for storing and retrieving data
   - NOTE: `timeToLiveAttribute` has been used in the example to set a TTL on test data.
 Remove this attribute for persistent data.

-If the lambda functions must return responses in the following format:
+Lambda functions MUST return responses in the following format:

 ```javascript
 {